houbie/sam-example-app/README.md

 See the section about _Managing your Python setup_

-If you don't want to install these tools on your dev machine, you can install them in a virtual environment via pip (and just delete the virtual environment when you don't need them any more).
+If you don't want to install these tools on your dev machine, you can install them in a virtual environment via pip (and just delete the virtual environment when you don't need them anymore).

 ## Build and deploy the application
+* activate your virtual environment
+  * automatically done in Intellij/Pycharm terminals
+  * or start a Poertry shell `poetry shell`

 * Build preparation:
 ```bash